Join FGRR board for our annual meeting and potluck. July 31st, 6:30 at Butternut Mt. Farm, Morrisville

-Click the button to read each newsletter
+Click below to read newsletters

 Spring 1999-Fall 2012

 Update April 23rd, 2019 Vermont Supreme Court 12 March Hearing

 Several of the FGRR Board attended the Vermont Supreme Court session on March 12 held at the Vermont Law School in South Royalton.
 The hour-long hearing before the five Supreme Court Justices began with a 15 minute Agency of Natural Resources presentation, followed by a five minute presentation by the Vermont Natural Resources Council/Trout Unlimited lawyer, a 15 minutes Morrisville Water and Light presentation, and then closed with shorter rebuttals by both ANR and VNRC.

 The Judges introjected questions as the verbal presentations unfold.
 Thus, the lawyers representing the various parties do not get to do their presentations uninterrupted - and thus undoubtedly leave some issues that they planned to discuss untouched.
 Time limits are tightly managed by the Chief justice.